Particular/ServiceControl/docs/packaging.md

 # Packaging

 Each product (ServiceControl, ServiceControl.Monitoring and ServiceControl.Audit),  is packaged into its own versioned zip file in the `./zip` folder.
 These zip files are included in the installation package.

-When ServiceControl Management installs a new instance, it uses the files in these zips.
-Each zip contain two top-level folders
+Each zip has the following folder structure:

 - `/Transports` contains a folder for each supported transport
 - `/Persistence` contains a folder for each supported persister (Only the Audit instance use this currently)